opensim-org/opensim-core/doc/APIGuide.md

 Inputs and Outputs specify data flow.
 An Output can be any quantity computed by a compnent as a function of the state.
 An Output is used to pass results of computation from one Component to any other, provide fast access to Component calculations (same as a member function call), and collect results without needing to know the details of the source Component and/or its methods.

 <img src="./images/inputs_and_outputs.png" alt="Figure XX" height="276" width="537">
+*Figure 5.
+Illustration of the relationship between outputs from one component to the inputs of another components.
+Here, the activation, force, and length outputs from Muscle object are wired to the inputs of a Reporter object, which then become easily accessible to the user after the simulation completes (see the "Reporter" section below).*

 An @subpage OpenSim::Input is a "slot" that accepts an Output of a specified type.
 The Input verifies that the Output can be evaluated/consumed as an Input.
 Inputs allow for a Component to have dependencies on Outputs (that can come from any Component or user-specified data) rather than a specific Component type (as specified by a `Socket<C>`).